hashimTahir/AndroidAdManager/README.md

      AdManager.hShowNativeAdvanced(hMainBinding.hNativeAdvancedBanner)
      AdManager.hShowNativeBanner(hMainBinding.hNativeBanner)
      AdManager.hShowBanner(hMainBinding.hBannerContainer)

+Step 8.
+To set the Ads Callback use the following methods in your calling activity, and override the methods.

+      AdManager.hSetInterCallbacks(this)
+      AdManager.hSetNativeCallbacks(this)

 If you don't want to fallback to others Ads and only use fixed Ads then use the following